DomenicDev/sem/use-cases/use-case-1.md

-# USE CASE: 1 Produce a Report on the Salary of all Employees
+# USE CASE: 1 Produce a Report

 ## CHARACTERISTIC INFORMATION